 No matter what sport you prefer, chances are Irvine Park has a place for you to play it.
 Four first-come, first-served softball fields are among the most popular offerings, as well as horseshoe pits.
 Volleyball poles in several areas are available for players who come prepared with their own net.
-Visitors are welcome to fish in the stocked lake, provided they have a California fishing license, and paddleboats can be rented from the Wheel Fun Rentals shack for a leisurely cruise.
+Paddleboats can be rented from the Wheel Fun Rentals shack for a leisurely cruise.

 The shack also offers bike rentals including cruisers, tandems, single surreys, and more for exploring paved and dirt biking trails throughout the park.
 Several mostly novice-friendly hiking trails provide beautiful views of the natural environment, which is home to some of the oldest live Oaks in Orange County.
 Shaded overlooks on the Horseshoe Trail offer serene vistas.
 To top it all off, a three mile equestrian trail lines the park for scenic, relaxed horseback riding, and guided tours and riding lessons from Country Trails, Inc. are available for less experienced riders.

 The wild ducks and peacocks roaming around the grounds aren’t the only animals you’ll find in Irvine Park.
 Tucked into a quiet corner of Irvine Park, the Orange County Zoo is small but full of activity.
 For the small admission price of $2 per person over the age of three, visitors can find a host of animals native to the Southwest roaming their clean, spacious enclosures.
 Residents include fan favorites such as a bald eagle, two mountain lions, and a black bear.
+The new large mammal enclosure, debuted in May 2022, features an additional adult mountain lion and her cubs, and an adult jaguar.
 And when the kids are tired of simply looking at the animals, take them over to the petting zoo, where they can feed sheep, pot-bellied pigs, goats, chickens, and more.

 During the summer months, Irvine Park participates in the OC Parks Sunset Cinema Series.
-Now in its second year, the popular program offers free movies over fourteen weekends in various parks across the county.
+The popular annual program offers free movies over fourteen weekends in various parks across the county.
 Irvine Park also plays frequent host to the OC Parks Summer Concert Series, a ten-week lineup featuring live music from local bands.
 Both events offer free parking, a food truck gathering, and a beer and wine garden for adults.